daronphang/programming-resources/golang/golang.md

 Organize packages by responsibility i.e. organizing types together in package models should be avoided.
 Instead, the individual types/structs should be declared in their respective packages.

-## Garbage collector

-GO's garbage collector recycles unused memory but DO NOT assume it will release unused operating system resources like open files and network connections. **They should be closed explicitly**.

 ## Variable declarations

 ```GO